 Comprehensive Atmospheric Monitoring Programme (CAMP)

-The Comprehensive Atmospheric Monitoring Programme (CAMP) aims to assess the input of selected contaminants to the OSPAR maritime area and its regions via atmospheric deposition.
+The Comprehensive Atmospheric Monitoring Programme (CAMP) aims to assess the input of selected contaminants and nutrients to the OSPAR maritime area and its regions via atmospheric deposition.
 This is based on annual monitoring and reporting of concentrations of mandatory and voluntary components in precipitation and air.
 Under the CAMP, OSPAR Contracting Parties are committed to monitoring, on a mandatory basis, the concentrations of a range of metals, organic compounds and nutrients in precipitation and air.
 The CAMP also encourages OSPAR Contracting Parties to monitor, on a voluntary basis, additional compounds such as certain persistent organic pollutants.

 Heavy metals: cadmium (Cd), lead (Pb), mercury (Hg), nickel (Ni)

 Nutrients: ammonium (NH4+), nitrate (NO3-)

 arsenic (As), chromium (Cr), copper (Cu), zinc (Zn)